PyGreSQL/PyGreSQL/docs/pgdb.rst

     :param keep: if set to true, will keep the passed arraysize
     :tpye keep: bool
     :returns: the next set of rows of the query result
-    :rtype: list of tuples
+    :rtype: list of named tuples

-Fetch the next set of rows of a query result, returning a list of tuples.
+Fetch the next set of rows of a query result, returning a list of named tuples.
 An empty sequence is returned when no more rows are available.
+The field names of the named tuple are the same as the column names of the database query as long as they are valid Python identifiers.

 The number of rows to fetch per call is specified by the *size* parameter.
 If it is not given, the cursor's :attr:`arraysize` determines the number of